Code-Institute-Submissions/MS1-Oak-Tree-Riding-School/README.md

   - As a First Time Visitor, I want to look at potential social media platforms to gain more information about the riding school and to see if they are recommended.

 - #### Returning Visitor Goals
-  - As a Returning Visitor, I want to find information about coding challenges.
+  - As a Returning Visitor, I want to find information about lesson prices.

   - As a Returning Visitor, I want to find the best way to get in contact to either book a lesson or make a general enquiry.